 Dettori's Gosden renaissance and Golden Horn

-Enable has retired as a record-breaker yet the charismatic but tough Dettori has plans to race on into his 50s.
-He remains racing's rock star.
+Enable might have retired as a record-breaker yet the charismatic but tough Dettori continues to race on into his 50s.

 Frankie Dettori's personal life

-Dettori's prize earnings for connections of his rides was estimated at £147.4million at the end of 2018.
+Dettori's prize earnings for connections of his rides was estimated at $212.4million at the end of 2022.